 - If you find you would like company during the day, consider a pet such as a dog, bird, a fish, or a cat.
 If you are concerned about the pet's daily

 - Make sure the temperature and climate are suitable to your sensitivities.
 The more comfortable and uplifting your environment is, the

 By maintaining a high quality of life and a positive attitude, your diagnosis with Alzheimer's disease will be more manageable.

 © Copyright 1995-2014 The Cleveland Clinic Foundation.
 All rights reserved.

 Can't find the health information you’re looking for?

 This information is provided by the Cleveland Clinic and is not intended to replace the medical advice of your doctor or health care provider.
 Please consult your health care provider for advice about a specific medical condition.
-This document was last reviewed on: 9/19/2011…#9586
+This document was last reviewed on: 9/2/2014…#9586